livetocode/vehicle-fleet-poc/README.md

 ### run the web viewer (optional)

-You can use the dev mode with hotreload but it is much slower than the production build, when there are a lot of vehicles:
+You can use the dev mode with hot-reload but it is much slower than the production build, when there are a lot of vehicles:

 ```shell
 cd ./event/viewer/web/nuxt